 There is some good and some bad advice going around.
 In this YouTube video from U-Haul they first show a great way to shorten a chain by pulling the chain through the hitch loops then connecting it back on itself.
 Just make absolutely certain that the hook won’t come out.
 For many hook types, this won’t work.
 (Personally I don’t like these open hooks, or the rubber retainers, but that’s another discussion.)

-This video also shows an excellent example of an effective final chain length.
+This video also shows a reasonable example of an effective final chain length, though shorter chains are better.
 Also take note of the breakaway tether adjustment they mention.
 Many light trailers don’t have it, and most are a small cable instead of a chain, but the idea is well presented.

 On The Other Hand

 I don’t normally call people out, but this video also shows, and promotes twisting safety chains in a big way.
 It’s so wrong on many levels.
 I point it out because U-Haul handles trailers, and they are in an authority position, but this practice — and especially the promotion of it — is careless and irresponsible.
-Yes, it keeps the chains from dragging on the ground, but this whole article is all about why it is a bad idea.
+Yes, it keeps the chains from dragging on the ground, but this whole article is about why twisting is a bad idea.

 - You can minimize the possibility of any such occurrence if you just take some time and double check everything before towing.
 Here are the Trailer Towing Tips.

 - If the unthinkable happens, you are so much better off if the trailer safety chains are short, and set-up properly.
 Read Good Ways to Shorten a Chain.

-- If you can’t change the chains, pull the chains through and hook them to themselves (doubled as shown first in the above video), or use a connector or split link to make a loop.
+- If you can’t change the chains, pull the chains through and hook them back to themselves (doubled as shown first in the above video), or use a connector or split link to make a loop.
 Physically shortening the chains is much safer.

 - Some minor, incidental twisting of the chain is fine, but the links should never fold over each other.
 Don’t use twisting to shorten a chain.